Automatic visual inspection for pharmaceutics.

 About the project

 Our client is a Swiss startup that specializes in computer vision for the healthcare industry.
-They design a counting solution based on machine learning that enables automatic counting and tracking of multiple types of objects.
+It designs solutions based on machine learning that enables automatic counting and tracking of multiple types of objects.

 Radency engineer was tasked with connecting a medical labels printer into the system's workflow as well as integration of a computer vision solution into the QA process.